 Hypochondria, also known as Health Anxiety, needs to be taken seriously.
-This page provides a comprehensive guide to health anxiety, explaining what it is, what causes it, and signs and symptoms.
+This page provides:

 What is health anxiety?

 Health Anxiety is a type of anxiety disorder where you live in fear that you have a serious illness, even though you have been told that you do not have the disease you fear.
 You may not feel well; you have physical symptoms in your body and believe you have a severe illness.

 What causes it?

 To end up with health anxiety, it has to start with the initial thought or fear that something is wrong with you.
 If that thought goes unnoticed, nothing will happen.